 This special track offers you the opportunity to explore the history and culture of Europe.
-Studying in the beautiful medieval city of Utrecht, you will not only explore the various European cultures and identities, but also study the key issues concerning ‘The rise of modern Europe’ from the Middle Ages to the end of the 19th century, taking the city of Utrecht as point of departure.
+Studying in the beautiful medieval city of Utrecht, you will not only explore the various European cultures and identities, but also study the key issues concerning ‘the rise of modern Europe’ from the Middle Ages to the end of the 19th century, taking the city of Utrecht as point of departure.
 Lastly, you will examine the three major wars that shaped the 20th century in Europe: WOI and II, and the Cold War.

 The topics we will study during your first two weeks in Utrecht will help you to understand the complicated structure of Europe and will shed light on the motives for integration as well as the obstacles on the way to European unity.
 Lectures will focus on the history, social and economic structures, culture, and current political and social debates within the wider European community.
 In light of these last topics we will organize a field trip to the Royal Museum of Fine Arts and the European Parliament in Brussels.
-All in all, a thought-provoking and inspiring course.
+All in all, a thought-provoking and inspiring two weeks.

 Housing through Utrecht Summer School

 Utrecht Summer School | E: firstname.lastname@example.org | T: + 31 30 253 4400